Hyperbolic groups satisfy the Boone-Higman conjecture: Rational similarity groups (RSGs)

 \begin{definition}[Subshift of finite type] The \newword{subshift of finite type} associated to $\Gamma$ is the set $\Sigma_\Gamma$ of all infinite directed paths $e_1e_2 \cdots$ in $\Gamma$. \end{definition}

 This coincides with the terminology in~\cite{Matui15}, though ``subshift of finite type'' often refers to a slightly more general kind of sequence space (cf.\ \cite[Definition~2.1.1]{LindMarcus}).
-In that context, the subshifts $\Sigma_\Gamma$ defined above are sometimes called ``edge shifts'' or ``topological Markov shifts''.
+In that context, the subshifts $\Sigma_\Gamma$ defined above are sometimes called ``edge shifts'' or ``topological Markov shifts'', and up to topological conjugacy there is no distinction \cite{LindMarcus}.

 If $\mathcal{E}$ is the set of edges of $\Gamma$, then we can view $\Sigma_\Gamma$ as a closed subspace of the infinite product space~$\mathcal{E}^{\N}$, where $\mathcal{E}$ has the discrete topology.
 With respect to this topology, $\Sigma_\Gamma$ is compact, totally disconnected, and metrizable.
 Indeed, there is a \newword{standard ultrametric} on $\Sigma_\Gamma$, for which the distance between two distinct infinite paths $\omega$ and $\omega'$ is $1/2^n$, where $n$ is the length of the greatest common prefix of $\omega$ and $\omega'$.